Prepare to install

 - Ensure that a supported .NET Framework version is installed before beginning the VDA installation.

-- For Windows Server OS machines, install and enable the RDS role services before installing the VDA.
+- For Windows multi-session OS machines, install and enable the RDS role services before installing the VDA.

 If you do not install those prerequisites before installing the VDA: